-The time is coming when Ethereum moves from proof of work to proof of stake.
+On September 15, 2022, The Ethereum Merge was successfully implemented by the decentralized community.
 While proof of work is fully reliable and secure, ensuring thousands of nodes will reach a consensus, it comes at a cost.
 Proof of work requires a lot of computing power to solve complex problems, and because of this, also requires lots of energy.

 Proof of stake does not require energy-intensive equipment and still improves efficiency, increases decentralization, and resists censorship.
-Proof of stake will become the new standard for the entire network.
-Throughout this article, we’ll explain The Merge and tell you ways you can get involved.
+Proof of stake is now the new standard for the entire network.

 What steps on the Ethereum roadmap are required for The Merge?

 Steps required on the Ethereum roadmap to get to The Merge include the addition of the beacon chain, removing the proof of work consensus layer, and merging proof of stake into the Ethereum mainnet.

 The Beacon Chain is a fully independent decentralized network running parallel to the Ethereum Mainnet that uses the proof of stake consensus mechanism instead of Ethereum’s current Proof of work consensus mechanism.